 UFOs, Ghosts, and a Rising God: Debunking the Resurrection of Jesus (by Chris Hallquist): Chris Hallquist’s educational background is in philosophy, and not ancient history, but the primary value of this book derives from his situating of the evidence for Jesus’ resurrection alongside that of other paranormal hoaxes, such as claims made about UFO abductions, psychic predictions, and modern miracles today.
 Hallquist grounds his central historical premises in the book in the scholarship of NT experts like Raymond Brown and Bart Ehrman, making his arguments generally consistent with mainstream NT positions.
 From there, however, Hallquist introduces a number of great arguments and examples pertaining to the weakness of testimony-based evidence when dealing with paranormal reports across a wide range of phenomena.
-The book has been recommended by philosopher Stephen Law, and you can get a free PDF copy on his website.

 The Secular Web: Bruce Lawrence, the Nancy and Jeffrey Marcus Humanities Professor of Religion at Duke University, states that the Secular Web is “hard to top” for “thoughtful material, extensive networking, and interdisciplinary flair.”
 This online database provides a litany of articles on a wide range of subjects pertaining to to scientific, philosophical, historical, and cultural issues at the heart of the debate between atheism and theism, and naturalism and supernaturalism, as well as critiques of multiple world religions.
 What is especially commendable is that the Secular Web provides this extensive resource all through open-access, and is supported solely through donations.
 You can check out their blog here as well.
 Through this extensive internet database, I have become familiar with many of my favorite skeptical authors and scholars.
 This is a great resource that served as part of the inspiration for why I chose to create a resource here as well on Κέλσος.